 Museum pays special attention to researching of the historical ukrainian province Sloboda Ukraine (Slobozhanshchyna).

-8 museum exhibitions cover a wide range of historical periods, from the Stone Age (archaeological exhibition "Na perechrestyah stolit" to modernity (exhibition "Ukrainа.
-Chas zmіn").
+Museum exhibitions cover a wide range of historical periods, from the Stone Age (archaeological exhibiion "Na perechrestyah stolit") to modernity.

 The museum was founded in 1920.
 It got the best collections from Kharkiv University Museum and the city Art and Industry Museum.